We understand our need to protect the environment, reduce consumption and reduce our waste and carbon emissions.

 - We encourage staff car-sharing and the use of public transport.
 On our big community event days we operate a free shuttle bus from the town centre in Ashington to encourage locals to leave their cars at home.

-- We support environmental sustainability through our annual public programme, including hosting local craft fairs twice a year
+- We support environmental sustainability through our annual public programme, including exhibitions using natural materials and events like our Coal and Ice climate-themed ice sculptures.

 Woodhorn Museum is situated in the Queen Elizabeth II Country Park and we proudly look after our local wildlife, which includes birds, deer, foxes, and red squirrels.